 Next, using the brown shade from the Lakmé Absolute Illuminating Eye Shadow Palette – French Rose, apply it all over your lid and closer to the brow bone to create a transition.
 For a transition shade, always use something slightly darker than your skin tone as it helps the eyeshadow colours look more blended and natural.

-Next, apply a concealer such as the Lakmé Absolute White Intense Liquid Concealer across lid to clean up the edges of the brown eyeshadow and to provide a guide for the cut crease.
-Remember to only use an angled brush to apply concealer and sweep it outward and across toward the tail of the eyebrow.
+Next, apply a concealer such as the Lakmé Absolute White Intense Liquid Concealer across lid to help clean the edges and the clear definition of your cut crease.
+For this purpose, we recommend that you use an angled brush only as it will drawing this definition a lot easier.
+Take a little bit of the concealer on the angled brush and apply it in an outward motion towards the tail of the eyebrow.

-After the concealer, apply the peach shade from the same Lakmé Absolute Illuminating Eye Shadow Palette – French Rose as a light base pigment across the concealer-covered lid.
-This will create the dramatic edge of the cut crease makeup look.
+Next up, it is time to apply the beautiful peach colour from the same Lakmé Absolute Illuminating Eye Shadow Palette – French Rose.
+This will act as a base pigment to cover the concealer on your eyes.
+Also, this is the dramatic edge of your cut crease.